FeatureBaseDB/PythonGPT/README.md

 # PythonGPT | Dynamic Programming with LLMs | 💻💡
 PythonGPT implements a generative language model powered shell using Python.
-When run, the script is capable of creating, writing and indexing Python to provide a dynamic coding experience for building language model applications.
+When run, the script is capable of writing Python to accomplish various tasks.

-PythonGPT will eventually integrate with [DoctorGPT](https://github.com/FeatureBaseDB/DoctorGPT) to provide dynamic calls for relevant documents when needed in a prompt.
+PythonGPT will eventually integrate with [DoctorGPT](https://github.com/FeatureBaseDB/DoctorGPT) for access to relevant documents when needed.

+Before you do anything else, please review the [disclaimer](https://github.com/FeatureBaseDB/PythonGPT/blob/main/DISCLAIMER.md).
+Use of this project, without accepting the risks involved, is prohibited.

 Here's an example of what PythonGPT can do: